bgajdero/Core-Domain-Ontology/README.md

 1. Review output in [output/cdo-ontology.owl](output/cdo-ontology.owl)

 1. Use Protege to generate a Turle (.ttl) file from the .owl file, such as [output/cdo-ontology.ttl](output/cdo-ontology.ttl).

+#### Tests
+- Instances for testing purpuses can be found in [tests/cdo-ontology-instances.ttl](tests/cdo-ontology-instances.ttl).

+- The competency questions and SPARQL queries can be found in [tests/CompetencyQuestions-SPARQL.txt](tests/CompetencyQuestions-SPARQL.txt).